Learn Koine Greek. Learn fast, have fun.

 Koine Greek goes by many other names.
 It is sometimes called Common Attic since it borrows heavily from the Attic (Classical) dialect.
 More accurately, Koine is a form of Greek, not a dialect.
 This means it developed from contact between multiple dialects of Greek over a large region, not just Attic.

 It is also known as Hellenistic Greek, since it was the dominant language spoken during the Hellenistic Period, which began with the death of Alexander the Great in 323 BC.
 This is a poor title, though, since the Hellenistic Period is said to have ended around 31 BC, but Koine Greek would continue to be spoken long afterward.
 In fact, it reached its height in the 2nd century AD — long after the Hellenistic Period had ended!

 The most common title for Koine Greek is Biblical Greek.
 This is because the first translation ever made of the Hebrew Scriptures was from Hebrew into Koine Greek.
 This Greek Old Testament is traditionally called the Septuagint (3rd century BC).
-Koine was also the language used to pen the original Greek New Testament.
+Just as importantly, Koine was also the language used to pen the original Greek New Testament.

 Beginning in the 4th century, Koine Greek expanded to dominate the Mediterranean world, due in large part to Alexander the Great’s military campaigns, which delivered the language and learning of the Greeks to every new land he conquered.

 From the 1st century until the mid-6th century AD, Koine Greek served as the lingua franca (or “common tongue”) of the Roman Empire — even though Latin was the official language of the empire!
 Speakers could be found from Rome eastward around the Mediterranean through Greece and Asia Minor and down into Egypt.

 Is Koine Greek Just for Biblical Studies Students?